nils-dambowy/starter-academic/content/_index.md

           location: Frankfurt am Main
           date_start: '2018-04-01'
           date_end: '2023-03-30'
-          description: Managed the upload/editing of articles on the tournament website.
-Entered tournament and match results.
-                       Promoted the tournament experience on social medi
+          description: Managed IT infrastrucuture for the Department of Economics and its associated buildings.
+Assisted national and internation staff with technical issues
         - title:  Web development
           company: ITF Juniors Tournament Bruchköbel
           company_url: ''